 If the RAN-NAS-Cause feature is supported, the SMF shall provide the available access network information within the "userLocationInfo" attribute (if available), "userLocationInfoTime" attribute (if available) and "ueTimezone" attribute (if available).
 Additionally, if the SMF receives from the access network the RAN cause and/or the NAS cause due to QoS flow termination the SMF shall provide the received cause(s) in the "ranNasRelCauses" attribute included in RuleReport data instance.

+If the EnATSSS_v2 feature is supported, the SMF shall provide "relAccessInfo" attribute in SmPolicyUpdateContextData data structure with the access type which has resource allocation failure for MA PDU Session Control information with Redundant as Steering Mode.

 If the NetLoc feature is supported, and if the identifier of the affected PCC rule was included within the "refPccRuleIds" attribute of the RequestedRuleData data structure when the affected PCC rule was installed or modified, the SMF shall provide the access network information to the PCF by including the user location(s) information within the "userLocationInfo" attribute (if requested by the PCF and if provided to the SMF), the information on when the UE was last known to be in that location within "userLocationInfoTime" attribute (if user location information was requested by the PCF and if the corresponding information was provided to the SMF), the PLMN Identifier or the SNPN Identifier (the PLMN Identifier and the NID) within the "servingNetwork" attribute (if the user location information was requested by the PCF but it is not provided to the SMF) and the timezone information within the "ueTimeZone" attribute (if requested by the PCF and available).

 NOTE 1: The SMF derives the value of the "userLocationInfoTime" attribute from the age of location information received from the AMF at PDU session update as described in 3GPP TS 29.502[22].
 Whether the "userLocationInfo" attribute also encodes the age of location is implementation specific.